fommil/fpmortals/manuscript/under-review.md

-However, it can be clunky to use `object` methods instead of traditional OOP style since it reads inside-out, not a flow of operations from left to right: it's Java's static method vs class method all over again.
+However, it can be clunky to use `object` methods instead of traditional OOP style since it reads inside-out, not a flow of operations from left to right: it's Java's static methods vs class methods all over again.

 With the `implicit class` language feature (also known as *extension methodology*), and a little boilerplate, we can get the familiar